ROCm/hipBLASLt/docs/reference/ext-reference.rst

         int      activationType; //!< The activation type.
 Only works if mode is set to activation related epilogues.
     } __attribute__((packed));

-We add the two functions for UserArguments related API.
-The first API is a helper function that helps the user to initialize the structure "UserArguments" from the saved problems inside the grouped gemm object.
-The second API is an overload function with an additional UserArguments device pointer input.
+hipBLASLt adds two functions to the ``UserArguments``-related API.
+The first API is a helper function that helps you initialize the ``UserArguments`` structure from the saved problems inside the grouped GEMM object.
+The second API is an overload function with an additional ``UserArguments`` device pointer input.

 .. code-block:: c++